RaiyanSohel-byte/assignment-six/README.md

    Ans: Arrow Function is a shorter way to write function in Javascript.
 We use '=>' syntax to write the arrow function.
 Arrow function does not have it's own 'this'.

 4. How does destructuring assignment work in ES6?
    Ans: Using destructuring assignment, we can get values from an array directly using variables.
-We can also get properties from an object directly using variables by destructuring assignment.
+We can also get values from an object by property name directly by destructuring assignment.
    Example: const [one,two,three] = ["Alim","Jalim","Dalim"];

 5. Explain template literals in ES6.
 How are they different from string concatenation?